amitrakshar01/amitrakshar01/README.md

 ### About Me 🚀

-🎓 I’m an Open-Source enthusiast & a senior pursuing my Bachelors in Electronics and Communication Engineering. </br>
+🎓 I’m an IoT Application Developer at a very fast growing start up: Bufo Innovations. </br>

 👨‍💻  I am passionate about Machine Learning and IoT.